ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 # Star Wars: Fall of the Jedi -  Mr Pitiful's Open Source Fan Edit of Episodes I - III

-This is one Star Wars fan's passion project, taking the mess of Episodes I-III and editing them into a single, cohesive, and hopefully dececent film.
+This is one Star Wars fan's passion project, taking the mess of Episodes I-III and editing them into a single, cohesive, and hopefully decent film.

 It is also an attempt to show this can be done legally and through open source.
-This repo includes only the Adobe Premeire project files and reference stills.
+This repo includes only the Adobe Premiere project files and reference stills.

 To watch the movie, legally owned copies of the source films will need to be added to the project, and then the film can be rendered.